WhirlScript/Docs/guide/getting-started/getting-started.md

 $ yarn global add whirlscript
 ```

-### Setup Wizard
+### Setup Guide

-WhirlScript use its package manager `WhirlPool`.
+WhirlScript uses its package manager `WhirlPool`.

 ```sh [npm]
 $ wrp init
 ```

-### The Config File
+### Configuration Files

-- The file `whirlpool.json` is used to store config for packages;
+- The `whirlpool.json` file is used to store the package configuration;
-- The file `wrsconfig.json` is used to store config for building.
+- The `wrsconfig.json` file is used to store the build configuration.

-## Compile
+## Compilation

-As long as you completed your config, you can compile your source code like:
+Once you have completed your configuration, you can compile your source code like this:

 ```sh [npm]
 $ wrsc
 ```